 AFRC is ultimately responsible for the setting of risk limits/risk tolerance with appropriate strategies and provide oversight to Asset Liability Management Committee ("ALCO") for the monitoring, reporting, hedging and limits excesses' and escalation procedures given with the parameter setting.
 ALCO maintains the policy and procedures with regards to the market risk framework that are consistent and in-line with the short and long-term strategic goals and directions of the Board of Directors.

 For capital adequacy purpose, the Group uses the Standardized Approach to calculate the regulatory capital requirements related to market risk (covering profit rates, equity, foreign exchange, and commodity).
-As of FY2022, the market risk exposed by BIBD is only foreign exchange risk.

 MR1: Market risk under standardized approach